2. An Overview of Reactis#

 Reactis Tester employs a patented technique called guided simulation to generate quality input data automatically.
 The idea behind this approach is to use algorithms and heuristics to automatically generate inputs that cause coverage targets (i.e. model elements that the user wants to ensure are executed at least once) that have not yet been covered to be executed.
 Reactis currently allows you to track several different classes of coverage targets (also called coverage criteria or coverage metrics).
 Some of the test coverage metrics supported by Reactis involve only Simulink, some are specific to Stateflow, and the remaining are generic in the sense that they include targets within the Simulink, Stateflow, C code, or Embedded MATLAB portions of a model.

 Conditional subsystems.
 Branches of the following blocks: Dead Zone, Logical Operator, MinMax, Multiport Switch, Relational Operator, Saturation, Switch.
-Lookup tables.
+Lookup table elements.

 States.
 Condition actions.
 Transition actions.
 Child State Exit via Parent Transition (CSEPT).

-Decisions from logic blocks in Simulink, transition segments in Stateflow, or in C or Embedded MATLAB code a boolean-valued expression used to determine which execution path to follow.
+Decisions from logic blocks in Simulink, transition segments in Stateflow, or in C or Embedded MATLAB code are boolean-valued expressions used to determine which execution path to follow.
 Conditions (the atomic predicates that are the building blocks of decisions).
 Modified Condition/Decision Coverage (MC/DC) targets.
 Multiple Condition Coverage (MCC) targets.
 Boundary Values of top-level inputs.

 2.2.
 Reactis Simulator#